 For example, an employee who works the “graveyard” shift may receive a pay differential of 10%.
 Let’s say an employee gets $20 per hour on the regular shift.
 With a 10% shift differential, the employee would be paid $22 per hour, with $2 per hour being the shift differential ($20 x 0.10 = $2).

 Employees can also receive flat rate shift differentials.
 Let’s say a customer support employee works third shift.
 They make an additional $1.00 per hour.
 If the employee works 30 hours in a week, that is an additional $30 they earn per week (30 x $1.00).

 An employee paid a salary may get a lump sum shift differential along with their regular wages.
 For example, a caretaker working third shift may get paid an additional $100 per shift.
 Add the extra $100 to regular wages as a shift differential.
 Check the U.S. Department of Labor website for more examples on calculating shift differentials for health care workers.

-Employees working holiday shifts usually receive time and a half.
+Employees working holiday shifts may receive time and a half.
 An employee who makes $10 per hour will receive $15 per hour for holiday pay if they are paid time and a half ($10 x 1.5 = $15).

 Add the shift differential pay to the base rate before calculating overtime.